syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 It typically does not appear alone, but is associated with markup annotation, its parent annotation.

-[PdfPopupAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfPopupAnnotation.html) is used to add pop-up annotation in a PDF document.
+[PdfPopupAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfPopupAnnotation.html) class is used to add pop-up annotation in a PDF document.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}